 My mother, “Molly”, had a close friend, Blanche Bridges, who lived in Bognor Regis, a resort on the south coast.
 Blanche was a wealthy widow, living in a pleasant, and beautifully appointed house with her son Bobby, who was then about twenty.
 A phone call to Blanche, whom Molly hadn’t seen for years, was all it took to obtain for me an invitation to stay at Blanche’s for the few days needed for my house search.
 I was very kindly received, and found a fine house within four days.

-During the visit, I was treated to dinner alternately at Blanche Bridges’ house, or at her sister’s, a Mrs Williamson, where Blanche and I dined on the second night — Bobby Bridges being away from home at that time.
+In the evenings, I was treated to dinner either at Blanche Bridges’ or at her sister’s, a Mrs Williamson, where Blanche and I dined on the second night — Bobby Bridges being abroad at that time.
 Mrs Williamson was also a widow, and lived with her only daughter, Sally, who was a professional musician.
-Thus we were four at dinner.
+We were thus four at dinner.

-From the conversation, it became evident the two widows and many others like them in their locality were very interested in horseracing.
+From the conversation, it became evident that many prosperous people of Bognor were very interested in horseracing.
 Toward the end of the dinner, Mrs Williamson told the following story.
-It was customary among their circle of friends to place bets on the horses, but usually none of them was indulging in the betting in the hope of significant profit.
+It was customary among their circle of friends to place bets on the horses, but usually none of them was betting in the hope of significant profit.
 It was a flutter, as my mother used to call it, something you do for fun, and that remains fun if you don’t risk too much.
 The Bridges-Williamson sisters were used to betting on the horses, and they could afford to lose, just as it gave them pleasure to win.

 Again that night she dreamed a winner, and bet on it and it came in first.
 But when, before the races, some friends asked her what horse she was betting on, she refused to tell them.
 After that the dreams ceased.